 E-mail: gsyugakukm-group＊office.hiroshima-u.ac.jp (Please replace * with @)

 - For face-to-face classes as well, we may switch to online classes depending on the future situation of COVID-19, the danger of commuting to school due to typhoons, etc., and the occurrence of disasters.
 It is also possible that students may not be able to enter the campus, so you should prepare an environment where you can take classes at home.
-If this is difficult, please contact the Student Support Office of your undergraduate school/graduate school before starting the 3rd term.

 - If it is difficult to living within a distance of going to campus due to special circumstances, please contact the Student Support Office of your undergraduate school /graduate school.

 - In case you are not able to attend in-person classes due to self-isolation because of health conditions, please send an email to the teacher in charge describing your situation and do not come to class.
 In this case, your absence will not be treated as an “absence”, and will not cause you any disadvantage.

 ※The above schedule may be changed depending on the developing situation of COVID-19.
 If there are changes, we will inform you promptly on our website.

 【Things to keep in mind when entering campus and participating in classes and research activities】

 - Please perform a self-check each morning to ensure you do not have symptoms such as a fever (※), severe drowsiness (malaise), a cough, difficulty breathing (dyspnea), a sore throat, a headache, or a problem with smell/taste.